doctorfree/DoctorFreeScripts/README.md

 =======

 Utility Bash shell scripts I've written - typically these will run on Unix, Linux, OS X, and Cygwin.
+Includes some custom Bash and Vim startup scripts.

 To clone: